Usbac/borealis/CONTRIBUTING.md

 ### Issue

-* Make sure that the same issue does not exists before making a new one.
+* Make sure that the same issue does not exist before making a new one.
 * Take advantage of the available labels, and use them correctly.
-* For writing a issue based on a bug or error, it's recommended to answer the following questions in the issue description:
+* For writing an issue based on a bug or error, it's recommended to answer the following questions in the issue description:
     * What are the steps to reproduce?
     * What is the expected behaviour?
     * What is the environment?
 (GCC version, OS...)